Learn Backbone.js Completely

 Read my post, Handlebars.js Tutorial: Learn Everything About Handlebars.js JavaScript Templating.

-The Backbone.js Documentation is Great; You Will Use it a Lot
+The Backbone.js Documentation is Great; You Will Use it Often

 Once you start developing on your own, you will find yourself making frequent stops to the Backbone.js documentation.
 This will likely be the website you visit most often, when you need help figuring out how to do any myriad of things while developing a Backbone.js application.
 Here is the link: